crouzet-o/caterpyllar/README.md

 * Define visual interfaces with specific needs;
 * Design and introduce XML config file interpretation in cooperation with csv lists;
-* Deal with management of local ./ global variables.
+* Deal with management of local ./ global variables;
+* Ongoing tests for SSH management;